 - Be Emergency Prepared – Having an emergency kit is great, but not enough.
 You should know where to shut off the water and electricity in your house.
 So, you need to locate the main water valve and circuit breaker.
 Make sure there are smoke detectors and that they are in working condition.
 It is also a good idea to pick up a fire extinguisher to take over there ahead of time.

 - Clean – Sometimes, you do not have the option to go in and clean before you move in.
 However, it does make the transition much smoother, if you can.
 So, if you have the opportunity to scrub walls and cupboards and clean the carpets, you should definitely do so.
 It is a lot easier to do when the place is empty than when it is full of boxes and furniture.

 - Change the Lock – If you are moving into an apartment then changing the locks probably is not an option.
 However, you can request to see proof that the landlord or complex did change them after the last tenant.
 If they didn’t ask if you can change them or pay to have them do it.
-New locks are cheap, and the peace-of-mind alone will be money well spent.
-If you are buying a house, you will obviously change the locks or hire a handyman to do it.
+New locks are cheap, and the peace of mind alone will be money well spent.
+If you are buying a house, you will change the locks or hire a handyman to do it.

-- Insurance – If you don’t already have homeowner or renter’s insurance, this is definitely something you want to look into getting before the move.
+- Insurance – If you don’t already have homeowner or renter’s insurance, this is something you want to look into getting before the move.
 It is more affordable than you think, and if the day comes when you need it, you will be glad you did the responsible thing and purchased coverage.